-We estimate the fair value of the Jefferson and Transtar reporting units using an income approach, specifically a discounted cash flow analysis.
-This analysis requires us to make significant assumptions and estimates about the forecasted revenue growth rates, EBITDA margins, capital expenditures, the timing of future cash flows, and discount rates.
+We estimate the fair value of the reporting units using an income approach, specifically a discounted cash flow analysis.
+This analysis requires us to make significant assumptions and estimates about the extent and timing of future cash flows (including forecasted revenue growth rates and EBITDA margins), capital expenditures and discount rates.
 The estimates and assumptions used consider historical performance if indicative of future performance and are consistent with the assumptions used in determining future profit plans for the reporting units.

-In connection with our impairment analysis, although we believe the estimates of fair value are reasonable, the determination of certain valuation inputs is subject to management's judgment.
+In connection with our impairment analysis as of October 1, 2021, although we believe the estimates of fair value are reasonable, the determination of certain valuation inputs is subject to management's judgment.
 Changes in these inputs, including as a result of events beyond our control, could materially affect the results of the impairment review.
-If the forecasted cash flows or other key inputs are negatively revised in the future, the estimated fair value of the reporting unit could be adversely impacted, potentially leading to an impairment in the future that could materially affect our operating results.
-Due to the acquisition of Transtar in the current year, the estimated fair value of that reporting unit approximates the book value.
-The Jefferson reporting unit had an estimated fair value that exceeded its carrying value by more than 10% but less than 20%.
-The Jefferson Terminal segment forecasted revenue is dependent on the ramp up of volumes under current and expected future contracts for storage and throughput of heavy and light crude and refined products and is subject to obtaining rail capacity for crude, expansion of refined product distribution to Mexico and movements in future oil spreads.
-At October 31, 2021, approximately 4.3 million barrels of storage was currently operational with 1.9 million barrels currently under construction for new contracts which will complete our storage development for our main terminal.
-Our discount rate for our 2021 goodwill impairment analysis was 9.0% and our assumed terminal growth rate was 2.0%.
-If our strategy changes from planned capacity downward due to an inability to source contracts or expand volumes, the fair value of the reporting unit would be negatively affected, which could lead to an impairment.
+If the forecasted cash flows of the Jefferson Terminal reporting unit or other key inputs are negatively revised in the future, the estimated fair value of the Jefferson Terminal reporting unit could be adversely impacted, potentially leading to an impairment in the future that could materially affect our operating results.
+The Jefferson Terminal segment forecasted revenue is dependent on the ramp up of volumes under current and expected future contracts for storage of heavy and light crude and refined products during 2021 and beyond subject to obtaining rail capacity for crude, expansion of refined product distribution to Mexico and movements in future oil spreads.
+Approximately 4.4 million of storage is currently operational.
+If our strategy changes from planned capacity downward due to an inability to source contracts or expand volumes, the fair value of the reporting units would be negatively affected, which could lead to an impairment.
 The expansion of refineries in the Beaumont/Port Arthur area, as well as growing crude oil production in the U.S. and Canada, are expected to result in increased demand for storage on the U.S. Gulf Coast.
 Although we do not have significant direct exposure to volatility of crude oil prices, changes in crude oil pricing that affect long term refining planned output could impact Jefferson Terminal operations.
+Other assumptions utilized in our annual impairment analysis that are significant in determination of the fair value of the reporting unit include the discount rate utilized in our discounted cash flow analysis and our terminal growth rate.

-We expect the Jefferson Terminal segment to continue to generate positive Adjusted EBITDA in future years.
+Furthermore, both inbound and outbound pipelines projects have become fully operational in early 2021 to and from the Jefferson Terminal and will affect our forecasted growth and therefore our estimated fair value.
+We expect the Jefferson Terminal segment to continue to generate positive Adjusted EBITDA through 2021 and in future years.
 Although certain of our anticipated contracts or expected volumes from existing contracts for Jefferson Terminal have been delayed, we continue to believe our projected revenues are achievable.
 Further delays in executing these contracts or achieving our projections could adversely affect the fair value of the reporting unit.
-The impact of the COVID-19 global pandemic during 2020 and 2021 negatively affected refining volumes and therefore Jefferson Terminal crude throughput but we have seen the activity starting to normalize and are expected to ramp back to normal during 2022.
+The impact of the COVID-19 global pandemic during 2020 and 2021 certainly negatively affected refining volumes and therefore Jefferson Terminal crude throughput but we have seen the impact starting to normalize and are expected to ramp back to normal by 2022.
 Furthermore, we anticipate strengthening macroeconomic demand for storage and the increasing spread between Western Canadian Crude and Western Texas Intermediate as Canadian crude pipeline apportionment increases.
 Also, as our pipeline connections became fully operational during 2021, we remain positive for the outlook of Jefferson Terminal's earnings potential.